 Reduce Operational Costs

-- When customers have access to a satisfying self-service experience, manual intervention from CSRs will be reduced and the saved costs can be invested in product enhancement or other key business
+When customers have access to a satisfying self-service experience, manual intervention from CSRs will be reduced and the saved costs can be invested in product enhancement or other key business areas.

 Customer self-service is indeed an efficient way to keep your buyers happy and nurture long-term relationships with them.
 You should make customer self-service an integral part of your customer culture in order to improve your business as whole.